domainaware/dnsdb-python/README.rst

                                       queries -- some results might be missing and some might be duplicated.
       -s, --summarize                 Only show summary info.
-      -m, --max-count INTEGER         Controls stopping when we reach that summarycount.
-The resulting total count can
-                                      exceed max_count, as it will include the entire count from the last rrset examined.
+      -m, --max-count INTEGER         Controls stopping when we reach that summary count.
+The resulting total count can exceed max_count, as it will include the entire count from the last rrset examined.
       -f, --format [text|json|csv]    Set the screen output format.  [default: text]
       -o, --output FILE               One or more output file paths that end in